- Part 1 – Do You Need to Hire At All?

-For example, if you need them to speak a specific language or have very specific skills, then you need to make sure you go somewhere that will give you access to people with those skills.
+For example, if you need them to speak a specific language or have very specific skills, then you need to focus on the location that will give you access to people with those skills.

-Or you might want to focus on a particular location or region, either because you have team members there already, or because you’ve heard good things about hiring from that region.
+Or, you might have a particular region in mind, either because you have team members there already, or because you’ve heard good things about hiring from that region.